-\begin{itemize}[leftmargin=*] \item [$\star$]\textbf{Discharge Instruction Generation with Limited Information.} We target the challenging task of generating discharge instructions in an open-ended, long-form manner using only pre-admission information, going beyond traditional short-form approaches.
-This is a \textit{new and largely unexplored direction with potential clinical value in early decision support}. \item [$\star$]\textbf{Reinforced Reasoning Augmentation.} We enhance RAG by designing an RL-based retriever that extracts reasoning paths from a medical KG.
-It is trained to retrieve semantically diverse paths, enabling \textit{reasoning leaps} across medical concepts.
-This guides the LLM to make informed predictions and bridge the gap between limited pre-admission inputs and the broader scope of discharge instructions.
-Our work presents a \textit{pioneering approach that applies RL to reasoning-based retrieval for long-form text generation}. \item [$\star$]\textbf{Group-Based Retriever Optimization.} We propose \emph{GRO}, a novel optimization mechanism that retrieves multiple reasoning paths per input and leverages group-normalized rewards to effectively guide LLM generation. \item [$\star$]\textbf{Practical Effectiveness.} Experiments on the real-world MIMIC-IV-note dataset demonstrate that \emph{ReinRAG} consistently outperform baselines in both clinical efficacy and natural language generation, producing more accurate and less irrelevant information. \end{itemize}
+\begin{itemize}[leftmargin=*] \item [$\star$]\textbf{Discharge Instruction Generation with Limited Information.} We target the challenging task of generating long-form discharge instructions using only patients' pre-admission data, going beyond conventional short-form generation.
+This represents a \textit{new and largely unexplored direction with potential clinical value in early decision support}. \item [$\star$]\textbf{Reinforced Reasoning Augmentation.} We enhance RAG with a novel RL-based retriever that performs \textit{reasoning leaps} across semantic clusters in a medical KG.
+This guides the LLM to bridge the gap between limited pre-admission inputs and complex discharge instructions, marking a \textit{pioneering application of RL for reasoning-based retrieval in long-form generation}. \item [$\star$]\textbf{Group-Based Retriever Optimization.} We introduce \emph{GRO}, a novel RL optimization strategy that retrieves multiple reasoning paths per input and leverages group-normalized rewards to effectively guide LLM generation. \item [$\star$]\textbf{Practical Effectiveness.} Experiments on the real-world MIMIC-IV-note dataset demonstrate that \emph{ReinRAG} consistently outperform baselines in both clinical efficacy and natural language generation, producing more accurate and less irrelevant information. \end{itemize}